dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 better results for the two countries using the bidirectional bi-LSTM (around 8% better).
 It's interesting to see that considering that their structures are similar to those in the training dataset (Canada), we obtain near as good results as those observed during training.
 Meaning that our model seems to have learned to recognize the structure of an address.
 Also, the presence of the same language as in the training dataset (i.e. English), we obtain poorer results than before.
 That situation is mostly due to the fact that the postal code formats are not the same.
 For the US, it is 5 digits, and for the UK it is similar to that of Canada, but it is not always a letter followed by a number, and it is not always 6 characters.
-It's *normal* for a model to have difficulty is that kind of new pattern, but he has still achieved good results.
+It's *normal* for a model to have difficulty when faced with new patterns.
+All in all, we can say that our model has achieved good results.

 | Model (Country) | LSTM one layer | Bidirectional bi-LSTM |
 |:---------------:|:--------------:|:------------------:|